Soft Spelt Flour Hot Dog Buns

 Is a bread machine worth it?

 It’s all about personal preference, though.
-I know many people who can’t live without their bread machine.
-One of its biggest benefits is the reliability: it does what it’s supposed to, and you can predict the end result quite accurately.
-Another perk is that most modern bread machines are digital, with timers, which means you can add the ingredients to the machine and wake up to warm, freshly made bread.
-There’s nothing better on a chilly Sunday morning.
+I know many people who make beautiful bread without the need of a bread machine.
+In fact, they don’t even own a stand mixer.
+For me, the biggest perk is a bread maker’s reliability, and by that I mean, it does what it’s supposed to.
+This means that you can predict the end result quite accurately.
+With just a push of a button, modern bread machines, with their digital controls and timers, means you can add the ingredients to the machine and let it work its magic.
 As much as I enjoy the simplicity of my stand mixer, one of the drawbacks is that I need to keep a fairly close eye on what the dough is doing, which isn’t the case with a bread machine.

 What are the benefits of making your own bread?